privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 Many devices implement one of these sensors under the display.
 You can tell if yours does because it will flash you with a bright light when you try to scan your finger.
 This happens so the optical sensor can capture a clear image of your finger.

-Optical sensors can also struggle in the presence of bright sunlight, which is an isses on a mobile device that you take around with you and use wherever you are.
+Optical sensors can also struggle in the presence of bright sunlight, which is an issue on a mobile device that you take around with you and use wherever you are.

 ### :material-lightning-bolt: Capacitive Fingerprint Sensors